-The Antarctic Sciences Section (ANT) of the Office of Polar Programs (OPP) supports cutting-edge research that:
+Through this solicitation, the Antarctic Sciences Section (ANT) of the Office of Polar Programs (OPP) funds cutting-edge research that requires logistical support from the U.S. Antarctic Program (USAP) and:

-- · Improves understanding of interactions among the Antarctic region and global systems; - Expands fundamental knowledge of Antarctic systems, biota, and processes; - Utilizes the unique characteristics of the Antarctic region as a science observing platform; and - Builds capacity and enhances diversity in the US workforce for polar-related science.
+- Improves understanding of interactions among the Antarctic region and global systems. - Improves understanding of the dynamic linkages among processes operating in the Antarctic and Southern Ocean and linkages to global Earth systems, which helps inform decision making regarding environmental change. - Advances fundamental understanding of Earth systems and the biological, geochemical, and physical processes in the Antarctic and Southern Ocean as drivers and responders to changes on a global scale. - Expands fundamental knowledge of Antarctic systems, biota, and processes. - Utilizes the unique characteristics of the Antarctic region as a science observing platform. - Builds capacity and enhances diversity in the US workforce for polar-related science.